 Her meticulous (and colour-coded) organisational skills and her innate compassion make her indispensible to the organisation – as she drives from the heart, steadily and assuredly, with the conviction of the immeasurable impact that can be made in even one person’s life.

 Music Therapist and Co-Founder

 Sunelle co-founded MusicWorks in 2003 with Kerryn Torrance.
 Armed with Masters Degrees in Music Therapy and a good dose of courage, they were determined to pioneer the relatively unchartered territory of music therapy in South Africa, particularly in marginalised communities.

-The following 11 years cemented Sunelle’s commitment and resilience within the sector, as she witnessed the impact of music on the communities in her service.
-Her personal investment in children and the youth, and her unfaltering support of her team, have
+The following 17 years has cemented Sunelle’s commitment and resilience within the sector, as she witnessed the impact of music on the communities in her service.
+Her personal investment in children and the youth, and her unfaltering support of the MusicWorks team, have

 established Sunelle as a natural, sincere advocate of the power of music.

 Caley joined MusicWorks at the beginning of 2018 on completing her Music Therapy degree at the University of Pretoria.
 No stranger to MusicWorks, Caley volunteered with the organisation whilst completely her degree.
 An accomplished violinist, Caley brings a deep commitment to the communities in which we work and to making a meaningful impact in the lives of our beneficiaries.